bradoyler/bradoyler.com/src/blog/crime-in-us-cities.md

 </script>

 ## The Code
-<a href='https://gist.github.com/bradoyler/1f0807a636d5159ce60bb7e90dad2714' target='blank'>gist.github.com/bradoyler/crime-in-us</a>
+<a href='http://bl.ocks.org/bradoyler/5adf1567be59283d3e882035e0371ed1' target='blank'>gist.github.com/bradoyler/crime-in-us</a>

 ## Lessons learned
-#### There seems to be an interesting correlation between shrinking cities and crime, which has inspired me to dig more, but more on that in 2017.
+1) There seems to be an interesting correlation between violent crime rate and shrinking cities.
+If you look at past populations in Detroit, Baltimore, New Orleans, and St. Louis you'll notice those cities have shrunk dramatically in the past 20-30 years.
+Hoping to dig more into that soon.

+2) The FBI report, for the previous year, is released pretty late (September), so I want to have these charts handy for that time next year.
+538 has also collected partial data for 2016

+3) [FiveThirtyEight](http://fivethirtyeight.com/features/murders-rose-at-their-fastest-pace-in-a-quarter-century-last-year/), [Washington Post](https://www.washingtonpost.com/graphics/national/2015-homicides/) and [NYTimes](http://www.nytimes.com/interactive/2016/09/08/us/us-murder-rates.html) have all posted some great insights on recent crime and homicide trends.

+4) FBI also publishes a report on the weapons used in reported homicides, but that only seems to be available by state.
+This state data is also often reported as 'Limited supplemental homicide data received.' so the numbers can be completely incorrect.
+[See example with Alabama](https://ucr.fbi.gov/crime-in-the-u.s/2015/crime-in-the-u.s.-2015/tables/table-20)